lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 To complete the union handling, the function just updates the required bits for the union children counter in case it is valid and return success to its caller.

+**serialization phase**

+The second phase, the serialization, of our algorithm is identical to the second phase of the regular _Bit Serializer_.
+The only difference is that instead of serializing all the values in each union we use its mask state to identify the valid children and serialize those only.
+Respectively, recurse on them only.
+Each union just takes the next available mask state from the states vector, starting from index 0 moving upwards.

+**Complexity**

+The complexity of serializing a factorization using _Bit Serializer HyperCube_ and _Bit Serializer_ is asymptotically the same.
+They both incorporate two passes over the whole factorization.

+The HyperCube version, however, has the additional overhead of hashing the values in unions of hashed attributes which is constant overhead but stills adds up to the total processing time.
+Furthermore, this version might skip certain subtrees when values are invalid which can speed up the second phase significantly.
+Both points affect runtime of the HyperCube serialization but it strictly depends on each factorization's values and the number of hashed attributes whether it has better or worse performance.

 #### Deserialization